Image-Py/myvi/README.md

 Myvi
 ======================
-Myvi is a 3D visualization tool, just like a simple ang light Mayavi.
+Myvi is a 3D visualization tool, the name comes form mayavi (Myvi is a lighter one, also means mine), Myvi is not as powerful as Mayavi, but do some simple work is enough, what more, mayavi has a heavy dependence, vtk, traits, chaco..., It is difficult to install, and has many historical burden, did not support wxpython-phoenix. but myvi just need ModernGL, support wxpython-phoenix, and you can use Myvi's Manager with any UI Framework(QT) esaily.

+## Tutorial
 ### A sigle ball
 ```python
 # give position, r, and color